Why do we teach music?

 “Music is life itself” - Louis Armstrong

-We follow the National Curriculum and the National Plan for Music Education as the basis of our own curriculum.
+We follow the National Curriculum and use Charanga music for our weekly music lessons.
 We focus on one strand of music each half term, taught progressively throughout the school.
 Children receive one hour of music lessons during the week, broken up into short periods.
-By teaching music in this way we can ensure that our children have the opportunity to:
+By teaching music in this way, we can ensure that our children have the opportunity to:

 • listen to and evaluate music from a full range of historical periods, genres, styles and traditions